U-Shift/Transport-Demand-Modelling/3-FactorAnalysis.md

 (2010).
 Assessment of residential location satisfaction in the Lisbon metropolitan area, TRB (No. 10-1161).

-**Your task:** Analyse the data and create meaningful latent factors.
+**Your task:** Analyze the data and create meaningful latent factors.

 ## Data